huggingface/transformers/docs/source/en/perf_infer_gpu_many.md

 ### Encoder models

-For encoder models the API will dispatch the forward call of encoder layers to `torch.nn.TransformerEncoder` that will execute the fast path implementation of the encoder layers.
+For encoder models during inference, BetterTransformer will dispatch the forward call of encoder layers to an equivalent of [`torch.nn.TransformerEncoderLayer`](https://pytorch.org/docs/stable/generated/torch.nn.TransformerEncoderLayer.html) that will execute the fast path implementation of the encoder layers.

-Have a look at this [blog post](https://medium.com/pytorch/bettertransformer-out-of-the-box-performance-for-huggingface-transformers-3fbe27d50ab2) and [this one from PyTorch](torch.nn.TransformerEncoder) to learn more about what is possible to do with `BetterTransformer` API for encoder models.
+As `torch.nn.TransformerEncoderLayer` fastpath does not support training, we instead dispatch to `torch.nn.functional.scaled_dot_product_attention` during training, that do not leverage nested tensors but can leverage Flash Attention or Memory-Efficient Attention fused kernels.

+More details can be found in [this blog post](https://medium.com/pytorch/bettertransformer-out-of-the-box-performance-for-huggingface-transformers-3fbe27d50ab2) and [this second one](https://pytorch.org/blog/a-better-transformer-for-fast-transformer-encoder-inference/).